 Kaupanger Stave Church at Kaupanger by the Sognefjord

 Kaupanger Stave Church has been in continous use since it was built around year 1140 AD.
-It is one of the largest stave churches in Norway, and is built with wood from the forest around Kaupanger.
+It is one of the largest Stave Churches in Norway, and is built with wood from the forest around Kaupanger.

 The church is situated on the hillside above the Kaupanger Bay by the Sognefjord, which originally is an old Viking trading town.
 The name Kaupanger origins from the two norse words “Kaup” (to buy) and “angr” (bay).
-Kaupanger Stave Church is open for visit during summer and is not part of The Heiberg Collection.

 Sognefjord – What to See and Do